-A 3-day extravaganza with fun for everyone!
-Starting with an event for the students at the university on Friday 17th, the party looks set to continues for families with the children’s carnival and Kapesëtzung Fues-Revue on Saturday.
-The climax is on the 19th March when the huge parade (60 floats and 45 associations are to take part) sets out.
+A 2-day extravaganza with fun for everyone!
+There is an event for the students at the university and a party for families with the children’s carnival and Kapesëtzung Fues-Revue on Saturday.
+The climax is on the 4th March when the huge parade (60 floats and 45 associations are to take part) sets out.
 Cheer it on and then get ready for the after-party – you’ll find the adrenaline keeps you going.

 Don’t miss if: you want to experience a whole long weekend of partying.

 Where: Place de l’Hôtel de Ville, L-4011 Esch-sur-Alzette.
 Parade goes via Place Victor Hugo, Rue Victor Hugo, Rue du Nord, Rue du Canal, Rue du Brill, Rue de l’Alzette & Place de l’Hôtel de Ville

 When: March 3-4; Parade starts at 14:30 on the Sunday

 Remich has a great procession and the price of the ticket is well worth it (particularly if you win the tombola!)
 What marks Remich out is that they follow the Luxembourg traditions from beginning to end in a unique way; from the Stréimännchen (the burning of a male doll, hung from the bridge in Remich that connects Luxembourg and Germany as a symbol of chasing away winter) on February 14th through to the Buergbrennen (bonfire) .
 The culmination is that much more special when you’ve been part of every festivity in the town.

 - Don’t miss if: you want to participate in all of Luxembourg’s Lent festivities in one historic town.